Skip to main content

 name text notnull, // The name column

-username text notnull, // The username column
+username text notnull, minlen(5), // The username column

 wallet text notnull, // The wallet column